Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Quality Metrics

 \subsection{Trajectory Acceleration Instability (TCP-AI)}

-In addition to the previous two TCP-based quality metrics, we also compute the third-order difference and introduce the Trajectory Acceleration Instability (TCP-AI) metric.
-This metric captures how the robot’s acceleration varies over time:

-This derivative evaluates how smoothly the robot transitions between different acceleration phases.
-High values indicate abrupt changes in acceleration, which may manifest as shaking or jittering in the robot’s trajectory.
-Based on this measure, we define the quality metric as follows:
+TCP-AI further refines the analysis of previous metrics by measuring the rate of change of acceleration, making it sensitive to high-frequency oscillations.
+This metric is closely related to jerk-based smoothness measures widely used in motion planning and human movement analysis and is defined as follows

-where lower values indicate a smoother trajectory, resulting in higher perceived quality for the user.
-This anti-pattern was already identified as an issue in the GR00T-N1 repository from practitioners~\footnote{\url{https://github.com/NVIDIA/Isaac-GR00T/issues/114}}
+where higher values indicate abrupt transitions in acceleration, often perceived as jittery or unstable motion resulting in lower perceived quality for the user.
+This formulation corresponds to a discrete approximation of jerk and is sensitive to sampling frequency; therefore, all trajectories are normalized to a fixed timestep resolution before computation.
+All metrics are computed in task space, which aligns with human perceptual evaluation of motion quality in robotic execution.
+This anti-pattern was already identified as an issue in the GR00T-N1 repository from practitioners~\footnote{\url{https://github.com/NVIDIA/Isaac-GR00T/issues/114}}.